Djsmith611/weekend-movie-sagas/README.md

 # React Movie List Application

 This project is a web-based movie list application.
 Movie data is stored in a database that communicates with a server.
-Users can easily add, edit, and delete movies.
+Users can edit movie details.
 The user interface is designed using Material UI.
 Movies are displayed in a list that is easy to navigate.

 ![App Screenshot](/public/images/preview.png)